Data Shredding Services

 With dedicated account managers, competitive pricing, scheduled collections, and a UK-wide service, ICT Reverse is a data shredding company you can trust.
 Contact us today to let us know your requirements.
 Alternatively, explore our latest news and guides.

-Why Should You Securely Destroy Old Storage Media?
+Why Should You Securely Shred Old Storage Media?

 When disposing of old computing devices, it can be tempting to remove the storage media – whether hard disk drives, solid state drives or even old fashioned magnetic tape – and store it within your company.
 It’s easy to see the appeal of this as an option; it’s cheap, simple and means that the remaining equipment can be disposed of without having to worry about data protection.